RedisLabs/redislabs-docs/content/rc/subscriptions/maintenance/set-maintenance-windows.md

 ## Skip maintenance temporarily

-To skip non-urgent maintenance temporarily for a subscription:
+To skip maintenance temporarily for a subscription:

 1. From the [admin console](https://app.redislabs.com/), select the **Subscriptions** menu and then select your subscription from the list.